John Zorn: Concert music

 As Zorn's interest in Naked City waned, he "started hearing classical music in [his] head again."
 Zorn started working on compositions that drew on chamber music arrangements of strings, percussion and electronic instruments.
 Elegy, a suite dedicated to Jean Genet, was released in 1992.

 The establishment of Tzadik allowed him to release many compositions which he had written over the previous two decades for classical ensembles.
 Zorn's earliest released classical composition, Christabel (1972) for five flutes, first appeared on Angelus Novus in 1998.
-Zorn credits the composition of his 1988 string quartet Cat O' Nine Tails (commissioned and released by the Kronos Quartet on Short Stories) to awakening him to the possibilities of writing for classical musicians.
+He credits the composition of his 1988 string quartet Cat O' Nine Tails (commissioned and released by the Kronos Quartet on Short Stories) to awakening him to the possibilities of writing for classical musicians.
 This composition also appeared on The String Quartets (1999) and Cartoon S/M (2000) along with variations on "Kol Nidre", inspired by the Jewish prayer of atonement which was written at the same time as the first Masada Book.

 Aporias: Requia for Piano and Orchestra (1998) was Zorn's first full-scale orchestral release featuring pianist Stephen Drury, the Hungarian Radio Children's Choir and the American Composers Orchestra conducted by Dennis Russell Davies.

 Much of Zorn's classical work is dedicated or inspired by artists who have influenced him: